ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 kubectl create deployment mynginx --image nginx -n ns-prod-alpha01
 ```

-### Now, let's verify that the "mynginx" Deployment has been created inside the "production" Namespace.
+### Now, let's verify that the "mynginx" Deployment has been created inside the "ns-prod-alpha01" Namespace.

 ```shell
 #kubectl get all